bodinsamuel/qyu/README.md

 This library use
 - `prettier` + `eslint` for the syntax check/formatting, it really help to have a standard and automatic formatting (on pre-commit)
 - `jest` for the unit test and coverage, the api is clear and the cli is quiet powerful without overhead
+- `rollupjs` for packaging this lib into a single file to be used in browser.
+Rollup is way easier to use than webpack and have many advantages.

 This library does not use (but could be)
 - a better unique id generator